makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 - `Tolerance`: **0.5**
 - `Name`: **LockstakeSky**
 - `Symbol`: **lsSKY**
-- Use new SKY Chronicle Scribe oracle instance OSM.
+- Use the new SKY Chronicle Scribe oracle instance OSM.
 - Deny the CLIPPER_MOM from the new lockstake clipper.

 #### Phase One Migration Script